myueen/a02-java-thread/README.md

     - Methods:
         - run()
-        - startThinking()
+        - startThink()
         - tryToEat()
         - canEat()
         - allSpaghettiEmpty()
         - resetSpaghetti()
         - startEat()

-In the dining philospher problem, we have a Philosopherr class, a Fork class, and Main.java file.
+We have a Philosopher class, a Fork class, and a Main.java file.
 Our goal is to have more than one philosopher eating at the same time.
-The eating phase of the philosopher is when the method startEat() is called, and the thinking phase is the waiting to eat phase.
+The eating phase of the philosopher is when the method startEat() is called, and the thinking phase occurs whenever the philosopher is not eating.

 ### Race Condition
-When two philosopher trying to grab the same fork, it results in a race condition.
-To avoid this, we use synchronized keywords in methods like tryingToEat() and startEat() to make sure only one thread (philosopher) execute the method at a time.
+When two philosophers are trying to grab the same fork, it results in a race condition.
+To avoid this, we use synchronized keywords in methods like tryingToEat() and startEat() to make sure only one thread (philosopher) can execute the method at a time.

 ### Deadlock
-When a philosopher grabs the left fork and the neighboring two philosophers also grabs the left fork, none of the three philosopher can start eating because they all need a fork from each other.
-To avoid such deadlock, we make sure each philosopher must pick up both left fork and right fork when they are able to eat the spaghetti.
-Therefore, either a philosopher is eating with both forks, or thinking where both forks are on the table available to be pickuped.
+When a philosopher grabs the left fork and the neighboring two philosophers also grab the left fork, none of the three philosophers can start eating since they all need a fork from each other.
+To avoid such a deadlock, we made sure each philosopher had to pick up both the left fork and the right fork when trying to eat.
+A philosopher is eating with both forks or thinking with both forks put down.

 ### Starvation
-Since every philosopher thinks a random amount of time and then starts eating, it is possible that some philosopher always get to eat with both forks while the other never have a chance to eat.
-To avoid starving some philosopher, we use Stack to store philosopher that are not able to eat and a spaghetti boolean array to make sure all philosophers have a chance to eat.
-Specifically, when one philosopher is eating, the left philosopher and right philosopher are not able to eat.
-Thus they are put into the Stack to wait.
-Futhermore, if one philosopher has eaten the spaghetti (i.e., spaghetti become false), it is not allowed to eat again unless everyone else has finished eating the spaghetti.
+Since every philosopher thinks for a random amount of time and then starts eating, a philosopher may always get to eat with both forks while the others never have a chance to eat.
+To avoid starving philosophers, we used the Stack to store philosophers who are not able to eat, along with a spaghetti boolean array that keeps track of the philosophers who have eaten.
+For example, when one philosopher is eating, the left philosopher and the right philosopher cannot eat.
+Thus, they are put into the Stack to wait.
+Furthermore, if one philosopher has eaten the spaghetti (i.e., spaghetti becomes false), he/she is not allowed to eat again unless everyone else has finished eating their spaghetti.
 This philosopher is put into the Stack as well.
-When everyone is done eating the spaghetti, the spaghetti boolean array all become true (i.e., spaghetti is refilled).
-And the cycles continues.
-This allows all philosopher to have eat the spaghetti without starving any philosopher.
+When everyone is done eating, the entire spaghetti boolean array becomes true (i.e., spaghetti is refilled).
+Then, the cycle continues.
+This allows all philosophers to have eaten the spaghetti without starving anybody.